scottstossel/llm-hallucinations/README.md

 ## Quick start

-1. Baseline model and dataset can be obtained by following Hallucination_Baseline in the notebooks folder.
+1. Dataset used in our experiments can be obtained by running Data_Retrieval.ipynb.